 - In the large bowl, combine flour, sugar, baking powder, and salt.
 Stir with a fork or whisk until ingredients are combined.
 Set aside.

 - In the medium bowl, combine plant milk, melted earth balance, eggs, and vanilla extract.
 Stir thoroughly with the same fork or whisk.

 - Pour wet ingredients into the dry ingredients and stir just until a batter forms.
 It's ready when the dry ingredients are fully mixed in.
 Small lumps are okay, try to scrap the sides and bottom of the bowl so there isn't flour lingering anywhere.

-  - Grease griddle or pan, with small nob of Earth Balance (any vegan butter or coconut oil).
-Scoop out ⅓ cup of batter onto the cooking surface and allow the pancake to cook for 30-60 seconds until bubbles form on the side and the middle looks raw or until the bottom of the pancake is golden brown which you can see by tiltling the pancake upward with the spatula.
+- Grease griddle or pan with a small nob of Earth Balance (any vegan butter or coconut oil).
+Scoop out ⅓ cup of batter onto the cooking surface and allow the pancake to cook for 30-60 seconds until bubbles form on the side and the middle looks less raw or until the bottom of the pancake is golden brown which you can see by tilting the pancake upward with the spatula.
 Flip and allow to cook for another 30-60 seconds until the bottom of the pancake is golden brown and the middle of the pancakes rises and forms a pointy shape at the top of the pancake.
 Repeat with remaining batter (make sure to grease the pan/griddle after every 1-2 pancakes).

 - Serve with lots of maple syrup and enjoy!

 Thank you for taking the time to check out my blog!
 I sincerely appreciate your support!